 Our medical care team consists of consultant psychiatrists and registrar psychiatrists (these are graduate doctors in training to become consultant psychiatrists).

 A psychiatrist is a physician (a medical doctor) who specialises in the prevention, diagnosis and treatment of mental, addictive and emotional disorders.

-Our psychiatrists are trained in the medical, psychological and social components of mental, emotional and behavioural disorders and utilise a broad range of treatment modalities, including diagnostic tests, prescribing medications, psychotherapy and helping patients and their families cope with stress and crises.
+Our psychiatrists are trained in the medical, psychological and social components of mental, emotional and behavioural disorders.
+They utilise a broad range of treatment modalities, including diagnostic tests, prescribing medications, psychotherapy, and helping patients and their families cope with stress and crises.

-Here at St Patrick's Mental Health Services, our consultant psychiatrists specialise in various mental health disorders.
+Here at St Patrick's Mental Health Services (SPMHS), our consultant psychiatrists specialise in various mental health disorders.

 What do pharmacists do?

 Pharmacists work with our medical and nursing colleagues to promote safe and effective use of medicines.